Swinney didn't want Wake Forest to celebrate a championship in Death Valley

 Swinney said the Tigers saved their best for last.

 "It was our best day on our last day at home," Swinney said.
 "It was a lot of fun with these seniors all week.
 We've got to tip our hats to these guys.
 Tons of disappointment and noise.
 Lots of guys out.
 We've got 17 guys out right now for the year.
-Another guy gets hurt in warm-ups today.
+Another guy gets hurt in warm-ups today (Troy Stellato - heel).
 It's crazy.

 "They were sitting there at 2-2 (in September) and now they've won six out of the last seven and they rallied and they battled.
 We've had some really tough games.
 The foundation of our program has won the day for us.
 Toughness, attitude, no-quit attitude, belief in yourself and team and physicality.
 You saw it all today."